 Treatment without surgery: Exercises and braces

 The treatment of scoliosis depends on the location and degree (severity) of curvature.
 Slight curves (curves measuring less than 20 degrees), usually require no treatment, but must be watched carefully for worsening during growth.
-If your curve shows significant worsening or is between 25 and 40 degrees, and/or you’re still growing, your health care provider will probably recommend a bracing program.
+If your child’s curve shows significant worsening or is between 25 and 40 degrees, and/or he/she is still growing, your child’s health care provider will probably recommend a bracing program.

-The scoliosis brace is designed especially for you and your particular curve.
-It holds your spine in a straighter position while you are growing to try to partly correct your curve or prevent it from increasing.
-A bracing program may help you avoid surgery.
-You may need to wear your brace almost all the time until the end of growth.
-If you have a milder curve or less growth remaining you may only need to wear the brace part time or at night.
-Almost all braces can be hidden beneath normal clothing, and you can continue to do all athletic activities.
-Usually there are other adolescents in your school who wear braces, but since you can’t see their brace, you don’t know it!
+The scoliosis brace is designed especially for your child and his/her particular curve.
+It holds the spine in a straighter position while your child is growing to try to partly correct the curve or prevent it from increasing.
+A bracing program may help avoid surgery.
+Your child may need to wear his/her brace almost all the time while he/she is still growing.
+If your child has a milder curve or less growth remaining your child may only need to wear the brace part time or at night.
+Almost all braces can be hidden beneath normal clothing, and your child can continue to do all athletic activities.
+Usually there are other adolescents in your child’s school who wear braces, but since their brace isn’t visible, your child wouldn’t be aware!

-Your health care provider works with a team of professionals who help you adjust to this treatment since a bracing program can be difficult and you may need help in organizing your activities and school day.
-The team offers both support and experience in guiding you through the process.
-The team includes your health care provider, orthotist (a specialist who makes braces), a physical therapist, and a nurse.
-Your health care provider and the orthotist decide which brace design is right for you.
+Since a bracing protocol can be difficult to adjust to at first, requiring help with organizing your child’s school day, the health care team will also assist with this aspect of care.
+The team offers both support and experience in guiding your child through the process.
+The team includes your child’s health care provider, orthotist (a specialist who makes braces), a physical therapist, and a nurse.
+The health care provider and the orthotist decide which brace design is right for your child.
 The braces are made of firm plastic and fit closely over the hips, and are worn under clothes.
-A few have metal pieces extending to the chin, but these are usually only necessary to treat hyperkyphosis and are usually worn part time.

-The physical therapist evaluates your posture, muscle strength and flexibility and gives you a home exercise program which is designed specifically for you.
-This program helps to stretch and strengthen your muscles so you are more comfortable in your brace.
-Each time you visit the clinic, you see the physical therapist.
+The physical therapist will evaluate your child’s posture, muscle strength and flexibility and will provide a home exercise program which is designed specifically for your child.
+This program helps to stretch and strengthen your child’s muscles so the brace is comfortable.
+Each time your child visits the clinic, he/she will see the physical therapist.

-The nurse helps you and your parents with all your questions and your appointments.
-She teaches you how to care for yourself and your brace, gives you a schedule to follow, and helps you plan your day-to-day activities.
-If you are interested she will also help you meet others who wear braces.
-Following a brace program may sound like a lot of work and effort, but if your curve can be controlled with a brace and you can avoid surgery, it will be worth it!
+A nurse will help answer any questions that you and your child may have.
+They will teach your child how to care for themselves and their brace, give you a schedule to follow, and help you and your child plan his/her day-to-day activities.
+If your child is interested they may be able to introduce your child to others who wear braces.
+Following a brace program may sound like a lot of work and effort, but if your child’s curve can be controlled with a brace and he/she can avoid surgery, it will be worth it!

 Some curves do not respond to bracing despite everyone’s best efforts, and some curves are just too large to begin with (greater than 45-50 degrees).
-If you have this type of curve, you may need surgery.
-If your health care provider recommends surgery, you’ll want to think about it seriously and ask many questions.
+If your child has this type of curve, he/she may need surgery.
+If your child’s health care provider recommends surgery, you’ll want to think about it seriously and ask many questions.

 Further Information about Surgery:

-- Posterior fusion with instrumentation is the most common operation done for idiopathic scoliosis.
+Posterior Fusion and Instrumentation: Posterior fusion with instrumentation is the most common operation done for idiopathic scoliosis.
 In the posterior fusion the spine is operated on from behind with an incision straight down the back.
 Various types of rods, hooks, wires or screws are used to partially straighten the spine and hold it fast while the bone fusion occurs.
 For most of these operations on idiopathic scoliosis, no brace or cast is used postoperatively.
-In some congenital scoliosis or spondylolisthesis the posterior fusion may be done without instrumentation, and a cast or brace is needed postoperatively.

 Glossary of Terms